cpraveen/fem/dg1d/deal.II/1d_scalar_legendre/README.md

 Exact: u(x,t) = sin(2*pi*(x-t))
 ```

 We need to assemble flux on boundary faces and we will use upwind flux.
-We will need `FEFaceValues` to do this.
-A boundary face has only one neighbor and we can get the `FEFaceValues` from `FEInterfaceValues`.

 In cell loop, distinguish between boundary and other faces